CapnOdin/GridGUI/docs/Classes/GridGUIClass.md

 ####showGrid

-> **desc**: Used to remmber what parameter the `GridGUI.GridGUIClass` instance was created with and to decide whether or not to move the debug grid when drawn.
+> **desc**: Used to remember what parameter the `GridGUI.GridGUIClass` instance was created with and to decide whether or not to move the debug grid when drawn.

 > **type**: bool

 ##Methods

 ####__DrawGrid
-**desc**: Moves the debug grid line controls to the apropriate locations.
+**desc**: Moves the debug grid line controls to the appropriate locations.

 **args**: